Background Image for Header:

 Applying for a Visa

-You will need to submit the following documents/evidence with your visa application:
+You may need to submit the following documents/evidence along with other documents with your visa application:

-- SEVIS Fee payment proof – Current SEVIS Fee Information
+- SEVIS Fee payment proof – SEVIS Fee Information

 - Evidence of financial ability to meet expenses